boisgera/pandoc/mkdocs/document.md

 ```

 Data types come in two flavors: abstract or concrete.
 The signature of abstract
-data types list the collection of concrete types they correspond to:
+data types lists the collection of concrete types they correspond to:

 ``` pycon
 >>> Inline # doctest: +ELLIPSIS